 When we embark on this journey of self-awareness and burn the impurities within, we gradually start getting the taste of the Supreme Divinity.
 Purity attracts God who is the Ocean of Purity.
 Only the one who is pure can be close to God, who is eternally pure.
 As we start connecting to the Supreme Soul, we start getting colored by his qualities.
 God, is the Ocean of Love, Purity, Peace, Happiness, Joy, and Bliss and as we connect with God, we also get colored by these qualities.

 There is this saying – We get influenced by the color of the company we keep.
 Being colored by these qualities being in the company of God we share these with other people through our vision, our attitude, our words, and our actions.
 We start influencing other souls by the color of this company.
 This is commemorated by applying physical colors on each other on Holi.

 This is the true celebration of Holi.
 Applying imperishable colors of love, peace, and happiness.
 These colors won’t need to be washed off.
 People try to protect themselves from physical colors.
 However, these color of virtues is such that each one says, “Spray it even more!”
 No one will be afraid of this, whereas they are afraid of the other color – perhaps it may go into their eyes – but here they would say, “Colour me as much as you can – the more, the better!

 So this can only be done by staying in the awareness of the true eternal self.
-Being in this awareness the soul and the Supreme Soul, the soul will feel intoxicated and it is from this space these colors of qualities will emerge.
+Being in this awareness of the soul and our relationship with the Supreme Soul, the soul will feel intoxicated and it is from this space these colors of qualities will emerge.